Olivette di Sant’Agata - authentic souvenir of Catania15-30 €

 What makes Olivette di Sant’Agata authentic?

-Olivette are directly connected to the popular devotion to Sant’Agata, the patron saint of Catania and a central figure in the city’s identity.
-During the Festa di Sant’Agata, one of the largest religious celebrations in the Mediterranean, these sweets become part of the city’s urban and gastronomic landscape.
+Olivette are directly linked to popular devotion to Saint Agatha, patron saint of Catania and a central figure in the city’s identity.
+During the Feast of Saint Agatha, one of the largest religious celebrations in the Mediterranean, these sweets become part of the city’s urban and gastronomic landscape.
 They represent the fusion of faith, Sicilian pastry tradition, and collective memory.
-Even those who do not take part in the procession often buy them as a symbolic gesture linked to the celebration.
+Even those who do not take part in the procession often buy them as a symbolic gesture connected to the celebration.

 Where to find Olivette di Sant’Agata in Catania?

-They are found mainly in pastry shops and bakeries in Catania, especially during the Festa di Sant’Agata between February 3 and 5.
-Many historic pastry shops in the city center display them alongside other sweets linked to the celebration, such as minne di Sant’Agata.
+They are found mainly in pastry shops and bakeries in Catania, especially during the Feast of Saint Agatha between February 3 and 5.
+Many historic pastry shops in the city center display them alongside other Agatha festival sweets such as minne di Sant’Agata.
 Even outside the festive period, some pastry shops continue to produce them as a local specialty.
-They are often sold on small trays or in takeaway boxes.
+They are often sold in small trays or takeaway boxes.

 How much does Olivette di Sant’Agata cost?